 Of course there’s more, and I’d be grossly misrepresenting Singaporeans if I omit the fact that we are insanely kiasu (afraid of losing out, almost paranoid), would do outrageously ridiculous things like queueing for hours for freebies, sales and a spot in the most prestigious preschools, and stack our plates at buffets.
 There are always two sides to a coin, and these little quirks and idiosyncrasies complete the picture of what it means to be Singaporean.

 But jokes aside, with the imminent threats of keyboard warriors sowing discord within the society, and the internet functioning as a breeding ground of negative sentiments towards our lovely nation, it is more important now than ever before, to reinforce our national pride, identity and what it means to be Singaporean, especially to our children.

-Today is the eve of National Day, and your children are likely to have come home, excitedly waving the Singapore flag and fervently chanting whatever they remember of the pledge or singing famous National Day songs.
-While they are in the heat of the moment, what better time than now to get them to start thinking about what it means to be Singaporean?
+While you and your family are celebrating National Day and reeling in the festivities, what better time than now to get them to start thinking about what it means to be Singaporean?

 Being Singaporean means I can go to the Science Centre whenever I want, and learn many cool and interesting things! – Jermaine Rohaan Alvin, Barker Road Methodist Church Kindergarten

 Being Singaporean means I can wake up every morning and go to school without worrying about my safety. – Michelle Wong, Dazhong Primary School